jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ## __Basic Rules__ ##

 - I'm definitely open to changing rules.
-60% of the league must vote yes to any rule change, with the commish's vote being worth 1.5 votes.
+7.5 votes are needed to pass any rule change, with the commish's vote being worth 1.5 votes.

 - However, the following items cannot be changed, since they're an integral part of why I created this league in the summer of 2015: